-Before arriving in Mauritius, I really didn’t know much about the island, or it’s cuisine.
-I had made some assumptions (many of them wrong) but I was pleasantly surprised at the varied of foods to eat in Mauritius.
+Before traveling to Mauritius, I really didn’t know much about the island, or Mauritian cuisine.
+I made some assumptions (many of them wrong) but I was pleasantly surprised at the varied of foods to eat in Mauritius.
 And, during our time in Mauritius, I was excited to learn so much about Mauritius food.
 In this post, I share our recommendations on what to eat in Mauritius.

 The food in Mauritius was entirely a surprise.
 Mauritius island is a melting pot, with a unique combination of African, Indian, Chinese, French, and British influence.
 The Brits probably have the least direct influence on the cuisine, although tea is very popular.
 This melting pot influence means you can eat curry, dim sum, and a Chateaubriand all in one day.
-Or, some dishes combine the influence from these varied cuisines into one dish, a Creole-inspired dish.
+Or, some Mauritian dishes combine the influence from these varied cuisines into one dish, a Creole-inspired dish.
 The Mauritius language and religion is a mix of all of these influences, melting together, as is the Mauritius traditional food.

-We ate some of these dishes on a great Mauritian food tour, but others we were able to eat at our hotel, the Heritage Le Telfair, as well.
-It was a perfect mix of what to eat in Mauritius, from street food to luxury places to eat in Mauritius, with a side of Mauritius rum!
+We ate some of these Mauritius dishes on a great Mauritian food tour, but others we were able to eat at one of the top Mauritius hotels, the Heritage Le Telfair, as well.
+It was a perfect mix of the best places to eat in Mauritius, from Mauritius street food to luxury places to eat in Mauritius, with a side of Mauritius rum!

 I am not generally a fan of smoked fish.
 I can handle smoked meats, but smoked fish is a little different.
 I didn’t want to say so to the Mauritians we met, though, because I felt my lack of interest in one of their national dishes, smoked marlin, would be seen as rude.
-It was offered at each breakfast at the Heritage Le Telfair, and graced many of their menus.
+It was offered at each breakfast at the Heritage Le Telfair and graced many of their menus.
 I am almost convinced that smoked Marlin is served at all restaurants in Mauritius.

 That all said, during our Mauritian cooking class, the starter we made was, wait for it . . . smoked marlin.
 And, well, it wasn’t as bad as I expected.
 The portion was large, and there was no way I could get it all down, but I finished about half.
 It was actually fairly enjoyable.
 I assume that for travelers who love smoked fish they would love it.
 But, even for those who avoid smoked fish, I would recommend smoked marlin as a must eat in Mauritius.
 You have to try it at least once, either at a Mauritius restaurant or at your hotel.

 Heart of Palm Salads